zachboth/the-vanual/_posts/2015-02-01-working-and-living.markdown

 #### Finances and living expenses

-Unlike most people with full-time jobs, steady income and routine bills, a van dweller's income and spending is unpredictable to say the least.
+Unlike most people with full-time jobs, steady income and routine bills, a van dweller's income and spending can be unpredictable.
 This is why you need to try and make it as predictable as possible so you know how much money you're spending and where you're spending it.
 Using the envelope method or a budgeting app like Mint for things like gas and food will determine how far you'll travel and how much you'll be cooking in your van during a given month.
 And without any sort of rent or mortgage, you'll be able to use this saving opportunity to your advantage.
 Pay off long standing bills.
 Save more.
 Use your money on new experiences.

 Here's my personal financial case study.
-While living in Cambridge, MA (across the river from Boston) I was spending approximately $1350 a month.
-It breakdowns like so: $900 on rent and utilities, $150 on groceries, $150 on eating out and bars, $100 on entertainment, and $50 on transportation (subway and Uber).
-While living in a van, I approximately spend $570 a month (over half of what I was spending in Boston).
-This breaksdown like so: $240 on gas, $70 on car insurance, $160 on food, $50 on eating out and bars, and $50 on entertainment.
+While living in Cambridge, MA (across the river from Boston) I was spending approximately $1450 a month.
+It breakdowns like so: $900 on rent and utilities, $300 on groceries, $150 on eating out and bars, $100 on entertainment, and $50 on transportation (subway and Uber).
+While living in a van, I approximately spend $660 a month (over half of what I was spending in Boston).
+This breaksdown like so: $240 on gas, $70 on car insurance, $250 on food, $50 on eating out and bars, and $50 on entertainment.
 If it's really a tight month, I can drive less, cut eating out, and find only free things to entertain myself.
 This could potentially bring my total costs per month down to around $250-$300.
 That's cheap living right there.

 <img src="../img/thumbnails/test.jpg" />